 - Once you have programmed the home alarm system, the panel will set off an audible alarm and/or a flashing light, or call you or email you if a window/door sensor is breached.

 - Remember to activate your home’s window and door sensors before going to bed or leaving the house.
-If your system includes a smoke detector, CO detector or a flood detector, these always stay on.
+If your system includes a smoke detector, CO detector, or flood detector, these always stay on.

 Advantages of Installing a Home Alarm System

 Any type of home security system mentioned here can help prevent: